 Characteristics

-Millennials are sometimes called "digital natives" because they grew up with technology such as the internet, social media, and smartphones.
+Members of the Millennial are sometimes called "digital natives" because they grew up with technology such as the internet, computers, phones, and social media.
 They are also known as the "Me Generation" or "Echo Boomers" because they are the children of Baby Boomers.

 The percentage of millennials in the workforce is on the rise, quickly becoming the dominant demographic in many industries.
 This is especially true in the office, where millennials now make up the majority of workers.
 Overall, millennials make up about 37% of the workforce today.